Rain, Steam and Speed – The Great Western Railway: Description

 Detail of a boat floating on the river in the lower-left corner of the painting.

 Turner's painting illustrates an oncoming train in the countryside during a summer rainstorm.
 The train in the center is dark and rain-shrouded, surrounded by a golden natural landscape on both sides.
+It is pulled by a steam Engine resembling the Firefly type, one of the fastest Locomotives of the time.

 However, the train and bridge, the solid elements of the painting, are barely hinted at, disappearing into the hazy and unreal atmosphere.
 The mist rising from the water, the rain that veils the sky, and the steam from the locomotive are blurred and mixed, unifying the painting's colors.
 In the lower-left corner of the painting, we can see a couple on a boat, making evident that the bridge is constructed on top of a river.
 In the bottom right of the painting, a hare runs along the track.
 Three white puffs of steam released by the engine into the air indicate that the train is in motion.
 The first, and nearest to the engine is the most distinct puff, while the other two gradually disappear in the horizon.
 For some, this detail expresses the idea of speed, as the puffs are progressively left behind.
 However, they could equally well have been dispersed by the furious wind evident in the grey streaks painted across the viaduct.
 In the interior of the train, Turner depicted a crowd of waving figures that served as a reminder that the railway was a festive and popular entertainment.